cloudfoundry-tutorials/korifi/site/content/local-install/_index.en.md

 * [cf](https://github.com/cloudfoundry/cli/wiki/V8-CLI-Installation-Guide): cf is the Cloud Foundry command-line tool.
 Install the latest version of the Cloud Foundry CLI according to the instructions.

+* [kbld](https://carvel.dev/kbld/): kbld builds and copies the required docker images to the local registry.
+Install the latest version of kbld according to the instructions.

 ## Installation Overview

 The Korifi development team maintains an installation script to install Korifi locally.
 It installs the Kubernetes ecosystem dependencies outlined below and a local container registry.
 We will use this script to install Korifi.
 If you prefer, you can follow the [installation instructions](https://github.com/cloudfoundry/korifi/blob/main/INSTALL.kind.md) on GitHub to install Korifi manually.